intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

      - AMD Advanced Power Management
      -
    * - 0x40000000- 0x400000FF
-     - MSRs reserved for SW use
+     - Reserved for SW use
      -

 Most of the above CPUID leaves result in different feature bits and